ericbernison/supersteph.github.io/tictac/modelagain.md

+#Model
 With the MCTS Algorithim in place, we turn our attention to the model.
 Our model is going to take in a game state and return a float estimating the value of that state, and a logit array.

-In other words are model is composed of two sub-models a model to get the value and one to get the predictions.
+In other words are model is composed of two sub-models a model to get the value of the current state and one to get the predictions for the actions that should be taken.

 ```python
 main_input = Input(shape = self.input_dim, name = 'main_input')